-Many European countries, due to the coronavirus pandemic, introduced strict quarantine and completely closed their borders, limiting the transportation of even transit goods through their country.
-Over time, almost all states removed such restrictions, but now again a new wave is being observed, due to the situation in the field international cargo transportation remains unstable.
+Many European countries, due to the coronavirus pandemic, introduced strict quarantine and completely closed their borders, restricting the transportation of even transit goods through their country.
+Over time, almost all states removed such restrictions, but now a new wave is again observed, in connection with which the situation in the international cargo transportation remains unstable.

-How did the pandemic affect the market of international cargo transportation?
+How has the pandemic affected the international freight market?

-Reduction in the number of orders delivery of goods from Europe to Ukraine and in the opposite direction – this is only part of the problem.
-At the same time, the risk of getting infected with COVID-19, as well as being put under observation, has increased for drivers.
+Reducing the number of orders for delivery of goods from Europe to Ukraine and vice versa - this is only part of the problem.
+At the same time, for drivers, the risks of contracting COVID-19 have increased, as well as being placed under observation.
 This made it much more difficult to find a driver.
 First of all, this affected small carriers and small logistics companies.

-Due to the outbreak of the disease in Ukraine, as well as in the USA, Brazil, India and most European countries, a decrease in the total volume of international cargo transportation is predicted, somewhere in the range of 30-40%.
-According to statistical data provided by specialists of the cargo-transport company Grand Logistics Company, and compiled on the basis of the analysis of activity during the period of previous strict quarantine restrictions, depending on the type of cargo transportation, this indicator may change somewhat.
-In particular, the industry was the most sensitive to changes air transportation, the demand for which has fallen significantly.
-In second place - delivery of goods by road transport.
-There were also quite serious problems transportation of goods by sea, - primarily from China.
-It is explained by the fact that large batches of production were blocked on the territory of the country.
-Another problem faced by the logistics industry is the shortage of returnable containers (returnable containers).
+Due to the surge in cases in Ukraine, as well as in the USA, Brazil, India and most European countries, a decrease in the total volume of international cargo transportation is predicted, somewhere in the range of 30-40%.
+According to the statistics provided by the specialists of the cargo transportation company Grand Logistics Company, and compiled on the basis of an analysis of activities during the period of previous strict quarantine restrictions, depending on the type of cargo transportation, this indicator may vary slightly.
+In particular, the industry turned out to be the most sensitive to changes. air transportation, the demand for which has fallen significantly.
+In second place - delivery of goods by road.
+There were serious problems with transportation of goods by sea, - primarily from China.
+It is explained by the fact that large batches of products were blocked in the country.
+Another problem faced by the logistics industry is the shortage of returnable packaging (return containers).

-Quarantine restrictions affected rail freight transportation the least, where a temporary decrease in the volume of transported cargo was observed, approximately by 4%.
-At the same time, the conditions for freight trains have improved, as passenger transportation has decreased significantly.
-Among the positive points, it should be noted the desire of logistics companies to reduce costs as much as possible due to optimization of processes, as well as more active use of contactless methods of issuing accompanying and customs documentation in electronic form.
+The least quarantine restrictions affected rail freight, where there was a temporary decrease in the volume of goods transported, by about 4%.
+At the same time, conditions for freight trains improved, as passenger traffic was significantly reduced.
+Among the positive aspects, it should be noted the desire of logistics companies to minimize costs by optimizing processes, as well as more active use of contactless methods of processing accompanying and customs documentation in electronic form.

-At the very beginning of the pandemic, tariffs for domestic and international transportation jumped a little, but after some time they began to gradually decrease.
-This is explained by unstable and uneven demand.
-Here it is important to understand that the formation of prices for cargo delivery services must be justified and competitive.
-Otherwise, a sharp increase in tariffs, during a period of crisis and quarantine restrictions, may have a critical impact on some industries, but no one wants to harm themselves either.
-As a poet, it is important to find the "golden mean".
+At the very beginning of the pandemic, domestic and international freight rates jumped slightly, but after a while they began to gradually decline.
+This is due to unstable and uneven demand.
+It is important to understand here that pricing for cargo delivery services must be reasonable and competitive.
+Otherwise, a sharp increase in tariffs during the crisis and quarantine restrictions can have a critical impact on some industries, but no one wants to carry to their own detriment either.
+Therefore, it is important to find the "golden mean".